R1ckyman/Shasciw/README.md

 ===============
 ## Game info:

-* ASCII text game for 2 players, where the objective will be to kill the other player.
+* ASCII text game for 2 players (4 or more in the future)
+* The objective is to eliminate the others player (or enemy team in the future).
 * Turn based game, with special objects to help you.
-* (WIP) Objects will be added (hopefully) soon.
+* Objects which upgrades players stats.

+## TODO:

+* Improve the controls.
-* When the objects are added, i want to make it up to 4 players.
+* Then make it up 4 players atm.
-* And then, to make better controls.
+* Add a team selector and more players.
+* Add save/load game.

-## Controls (they will probably change soon)
+## Controls (BETA)

 Both joycons are held in vertical (for the moment).